OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-04-21-setup-development-under-ubuntu.md

 - niccokunzmann
 ---

-I want to develop Schul-Cloud on my local Ubuntu virtual machine.
+You want to develop Schul-Cloud on your local Ubuntu:
-These are the steps I took.
+These are the steps to take.

 <!-- more -->